Home » Blog » Microsoft 365 Group and Microsoft Teams Lifecycle Management – Governance Best Practices

 Get control over your Teams with Teams Manager

-Dealing with Inactive Teams and M365 Groups
+Dealing with Inactive Teams and M365 Groups: Why does it become a problem?

 In order to address inactive or irrelevant teams, you first need to identify signs of inactivity and determine whether they should be removed or archived.
 Setting up such policies helps reduce the risks of unmanaged lifecycle of Microsoft Teams: redundant information storage and potential security gaps.